-Fact: Depression is often associated with suicidal feelings, but not all people who kill themselves are noticeably depressed.
-Paradoxically, an observed improvement in mood may be attributable to the person having decided to "solve" their problems by committing suicide.
+Fact: Depression is often associated with thoughts of suicide, but not all people who kill themselves are noticeably depressed.
+Paradoxically, an observed improvement in mood may be attributable to the person having decided to "solve" their problems by completing suicide.

 Myth: There is no correlation between drug and alcohol abuse and suicide.

 Fact: Alcohol, drugs, and suicide often go hand in hand.
 Even people who do not typically drink or use drugs may use substances shortly before killing themselves.

 Myth: Suicide is most common around Thanksgiving and Christmas.

 Fact: Research suggests that suicide peaks in the spring.
 The reasons are likely complex but seem related to heightened distress over the contrast between the awakening springtime world and the experience of a bleak inner life.
 College students may be especially vulnerable during this period due to the build up of academic stress.

 Myth: Once someone attempts suicide, that person will always be “suicidal.”

 Fact: If the person receives the proper support and assistance, he or she is normally able to manage life successfully and to experience no further suicidal action.

 Myth: Mental health professionals are the only people who can help a person struggling with suicide.